The good news? Your

 Ellender also points out that some couples are taking longer trips for their one-year anniversary.
-“There is something so thrilling about a newlywed couple experiencing a new and different place together for the first time, which makes international travel so appealing for a honeymoon.”
+“There is something so thrilling about a newlywed couple experiencing a new and different place together for the first time.
+That’s what makes international travel so appealing for a

 “Couples are spending more, venturing further away from home, and staying longer in the destination,” she says.
 “There has always been great interest in hitting the beach to de-stress after the wedding, but now we are seeing more bookings to more exotic beach destinations like Tahiti/Bora Bora, The Maldives, The Cook Islands and Fiji.”